Customer Satisfaction Score

 Also known as a dichotomous or binary scale, this is the simplest of all scales.
 It offers two absolute opinions to the respondents such as yes and no, true and false, or agree and disagree.
 It delivers a clear indication of what you feel.

-For example, here’s how we ask if our product is helping our customers achieve their goals.
+For example, here’s how I ask if our product is helping our customers achieve their goals.

-The above question gives the respondents a ‘Neutral’ option to choose if they are neither satisfied nor dissatisfied with the onboarding.
+In the above question, I ask about my customer’s satisfaction with our onboarding process.
+I have provided them with 3 options, in the form of emojis, to choose from – unhappy to happy.
 However, this question still doesn’t offer much for the customers to choose from.
 So let’s head to the 10-point Survey Scale.

 The 11-point Survey Scale is an NPS scale ranging from 0 to 10.
 It gauges the loyalty of the customer towards the brand.
 In this, the customers who choose 9 and 10 are called promoters, the customers who choose 7 and 8 are called passives, and the customers who choose 0 to 6 are called detractors.